 When it comes to buying jewelry there are often a lot of abbreviations, acronyms and long words involved, making it very easy to get lost with what means what.
 EGL, AGS, IGI and GIA are acronyms commonly used when referring to diamond certification but what do they actually mean?

 AGS and GIA are laboratories which came up with diamond certifications grading systems that grade diamonds according to the clarity, cut and color.
 They have since become an industry standard for the grading of diamonds across the world.
 EGL is another institute which grades diamonds but they are not regarded by experts to be as reliable as the AGS and GIA certification.
-IGI follows a similar suit, formerly the most popular gem lab for the major jewelry chains in North America and owns the market for lab created diamonds.
-However, IGI diamond grading is considerably more lenient and less consistent than the industry standard labs.
+IGI follows a similar suit, formerly the most popular gem lab for the major jewelry chains in North America and owns the market for lab grown diamonds.

 Knowing what you are getting for your money is important, especially when it comes to the quality of a diamond and that is why we have created this little guide to explain exactly what these 3 terms mean and what each one measures.
 It is to be noted that both AGS and GIA reports and certification will mention the carat size of a diamond although this cannot be graded as it is not a reflection on quality.